exoscale/terraform-provider-exoscale/README.md

 Once built, you can install the `terraform-provider-exoscale` plugin by copying the resulting  binary file into the location where the remaining Terraform program and plugins reside.

-## TODO List/Missing features

-### Security Groups
-* Support single port declaration as well as starting/ending port ranges

-### S3 Support
-* Due to the AWS library in use, CORS is not supported
-* Due to the AWS library in use, per-object K/V pairs are not supported